Each of us is scared, and we see all the fears in many ways. However, there is no consensus on research on anxiety.

 Another reason is that fears caused by different classes of stimuli (unpredictability, social, robbers, etc.) can be treated with partially detachable nerve systems.

-There is better evidence and more reason to believe a priori to identify the wide network of structures made up of structures.
+There are better evidence and more reason to believe a priori to identify the wide network of structures made up of structures.

 Some fMRI studies have suggested this and some models have been suggested.
 In the end, however, we may need to redraw the boundaries of component structures: the management of networks will create fears for specific population groups, cells that occupy an array of structures.